Tri Gable Lea Top Bar Hive Plans and Plans with Supplies

 Top Bar Hive Plans - The plans on their own show you how long to cut each piece and what materials you'll need for success.
 The notes in the plans show you several ways to build entrances, roofs, observation windows, screened bottoms and more.
 You have the flexibility to follow the plans and build a custom hive based on your needs.
 This is best for the builder who is comfortable reading and building from blueprints.

-Plans and Hardware - We give you the nuts, bolts, washers, hinges, brackets, screening, metal flashing, chains, and handle to make your standard hive.
+Plans and Hardware - We give you the nuts, bolts, washers, hinges, metal flashing, chains, and handle to make your standard hive.
 This way you can reduce the cost for one hive without hunting down these materials and buying more than you need.
 Sorry, this doesn't include nails/screws.

 Plans, Hardware, and Top Bars - Same as above, but this includes 30 assembled top bars with their comb guides, reducing the tedious task of making each bar and saving time.

 Plans, Hardware, Top Bars, and Followers - Same as above, but includes 2 precision-cut follower boards.
 This is the most crucial piece of the design in creating a square hive with changeable combs.
 Again it's a real time-saver and eliminates waste.

 Plans, Hardware and Full Set of Woodenware (this is a full hive…go to that section) - Includes everything above and all of the hive's wooden parts for a standard hive!
 Basically we build the hive and take it apart to ship flat.
 This does come with the screws we use.